artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 With the `Window Loaded` Event Type, any time a page loads on our site this rule will be triggered.
 Select **Keep Changes**.
 For this example, let's skip Conditions and Exceptions as we want this rule triggered for any page on our site - our "global" On Load rule so to speak.

 Under Actions select **Add**.
-On this Action Configuration screen we can choose the extension we want to work with and the action we want to occur when this rule is triggered.
+On this Action Configuration screen, we can choose the extension we want to work with and the action we want to occur when this rule is triggered.
 Let's choose the **Facebook Pixel** under Extension, and **Send Page View** under Action Type:

 ![](../images/getting-started/action-configuration.png)